 Antique Wrought Iron Features lend structural beauty and intricate detailing to yard landscapes.
 Incorporate aged iron gates, fencing, or trellises to add a sense of grandeur and history.
 Consider exploring vintage farmhouse yard decor to complete this look.
 These features not only enhance security but also serve as decorative elements, especially when intertwined with climbing plants.
 Iron garden benches or a weathered iron chandelier hanging from a tree can complete the look.

-- Furniture: ornate wrought iron garden bench with decorative scrollwork
+- Furniture: antique wrought iron garden bench with scrollwork arms, aged iron bistro set, cast iron plant stands

 6. Colonial Revival Garden Paths